Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

-Case (2): Assume that $i \in \{2, n\}$.
-Then, as in case (1), $e$ is undecorated.
-We assume that $i=2$; the case with $i=n$ follows symmetrically.
-If (a) from above happens, then we can apply the arguments in case (1) and arrive at the same contradictions.
-If (b) occurs, then the end of $e$ leaving node $i=2$ must immediately encounter $d_{1}$.
-This adds a $\bcirc$ decoration to $e$, which is again a contradiction since there is no sequence of relations that can completely remove decorations from a non-loop edge.
+Case~(2).
+Next, assume $i \in \{2, n\}$.
+As in Case~(1), $e$ must be undecorated.
+Without loss of generality, assume $i=2$.
+If Condition~(a) occurs, then we can apply the argument in Case~(1).
+If Condition~(b) occurs, then the end of $e$ leaving node $i=2$ must immediately encounter $d_{1}$.
+This contradicts $e$ being undecorated since there is no sequence of relations that can completely remove decorations from a non-loop edge.

-Case (3): Assume that $i \in \{1, n+1\}$.
-We assume that $i=1$; the case with $i=n+1$ follows symmetrically.
-Then $e$ is decorated precisely by a single $\bcirc$.
-We must be in the situation described in (a) above.
-Since the curve must eventually encounter $d_{1}$, the edge must change direction from right to left.
-As in case (1), there are only two possibilities for the edge leaving node $2$ in the simple representation for $d_{w}$, namely the diagrams in Figure~\ref{Fig181-Fig182}, where $i+1=2$ and $x$ is trivial.
-Either way, we arrive at contradictions similar to those in case (1).
+Case~(3).
+Lastly, suppose $i \in \{1, n+1\}$.
+Without loss of generality, assume $i=1$.
+In this case, $e$ must be decorated by a single $\bcirc$.
+This forces us to be in the situation described in Condition~(a) above.
+Since $e$ must eventually encounter $d_{1}$, the edge must change direction from right to left.
+The only two possibilities for the edge leaving node $2$ in the simple representation for $d_{w}$ are depicted in Figure~\ref{fig:diagram descent set}, where $i+1=2$ and $\mathbf{b}$ is trivial.
+Either way, we arrive at a contradiction similar to Case~(1).

-The proof that $s_{i} \in \R(w)$ if and only if there is a simple edge joining $i'$ to $(i+1)'$ is symmetric to the above. \end{proof}
+The proof that $s_{i} \in \R(w)$ if and only if there is a simple edge joining $i'$ to $(i+1)'$ is similar to the above. \end{proof}

 \end{subsection}

 \begin{subsection}{Proof of injectivity} The lemmas of the previous section allow us to prove that each monomial basis element maps to a single admissible diagram, as the next proposition illustrates.